Hoarding & Grief

-Clutter, messiness, filth and smells can start to accumulate creating an environment family and friends no longer want to visit; which can gradually lead to isolation for the hoarder and those living this way.
+Clutter, messiness, filth and smells can start to accumulate creating an environment where family and friends no longer want to visit; which can gradually lead to isolation for the hoarder and those living this way.
 Prolonged hoarding and increased isolation can create loss scenarios where feelings and emotions of grief begin to appear.

 For the hoarder, emotions such as sadness, loneliness, despair, yearning, depression, anger, being overwhelmed and not understanding why family and friends no longer come to visit can wreak havoc on their emotional, mental, physical and spiritual well-being.